f3rmunoz21/Eastwood_FBLA/README.md

 ## Purpose

-This program was designed to create the results of a five quesiton quiz, display at least four different types of questions, and have data stored in a nonSQL data base.
+This program was designed to display the results of an FBLA related five question quiz, display at least four different types of questions, and have data stored in a nonSQL data base.
 Questions come from FBLA objective tests in order for students to use this program to study for their objective tests.

 ## Database questions